History of Melbourne Knights FC: Dominance

-After those three painful years of non-finals action, 1989 saw the beginning of what can only be described as the golden era of the club.
-For the next decade the club would make the NSL finals 8 times out of 9 seasons.
+After those three painful years of non-finals action, 1989 saw the beginning of as golden era for the club.
+For the next decade the club would make the NSL finals eight times in nine seasons.

-1989 was where everything began to click for the club.
-The club strengthened an already impressive side with imports Željko Adžić and Francis Awaritefe, as well as Ivan Kelić and Ivan Duzel from sister club St Albans Dinamo.
-The club had a strong season finishing 4th on the regular season table and making the finals for the first time since 1985.
-In the Finals the club defeated Preston 2–0, which was followed by an agonising 3–2 loss to Sydney Olympic in extra time that put an end to Melbourne Croatia's campaign.
-1989 also saw Melbourne Croatia finally move away from Olympic Park and move into its own stadium, the Melbourne Croatia Sports Centre in North Sunshine.
-This move saw a dramatic increase in crowds.
+In 1989, everything began to click for the club.
+It strengthened an already impressive side with imports Željko Adžić and Francis Awaritefe, as well as Ivan Kelić and Ivan Duzel from sister club St Albans Dinamo.
+The club had a strong season, finishing fourth on the regular season table and making the finals for the first time since 1985.
+In the finals, the club defeated Preston 2–0, which was followed by an agonising 3–2 loss to Sydney Olympic in extra time that put an end to Melbourne Croatia's campaign.
+1989 also saw Melbourne Croatia move away from Olympic Park to its own stadium, the Melbourne Croatia Sports Centre in North Sunshine.
+That move saw a dramatic increase in crowds.

 For the season 1989/90, Melbourne Croatia continued to impress, strengthening their side with Andrew Marth from Sunshine George Cross.
 The club finished 3rd in the regular season, just 3 points behind top spot.
-In the Finals Melbourne Croatia defeated Southe Melbourne in an epic penalty shootout, with a 7–6 scoreline.
-The club just missed out on making the Grand Final, losing the Preliminary Final to Sydney Olympic.
-Melbourne Croatia had taken a 1–0 lead, only to have Sydney Olympic claw their way back and score the winner 9 minutes from full-time.
+In the Finals Melbourne Croatia defeated South Melbourne in an epic penalty shootout, with a 7–6 scoreline.
+The club just missed out on making the Grand Final, losing the preliminary final to Sydney Olympic.
+Melbourne Croatia had taken a 1–0 lead, only to have Sydney Olympic claw their way back and score the winner nine minutes from full-time.

-In 1990/91 the club had its most successful season in the NSL up to that point.
-With Ken Worden as coach the club won the Minor premiership for the first time after having an amazing season where the club only lost 4 matches.
-The club clinched the Minor Premiership with a game to spare following an 8-1 thrashing of Wollongong Macedonia, a match where star striker Ivan Kelic scored 6 goals.
-The club went on to make it to its first Grand Final where they met city rivals South Melbourne FC at Olympic Park in front of over 23,000 fans.
-It was a match that Melbourne Croatia came agonisingly close to winning.
-Melbourne Croatia led for most of the match before conceding a later equaliser with only minutes to go.
-The match went to a penalty shoot out where Melbourne Croatia led 2-1 following South Melbourne FC missing 3 consecutive penalties.
-Melbourne Croatia had 2 penalty kicks to win the game, missing both and eventually losing the shootout 5–4.
+In 1990/91, the club had its most successful season in the NSL up to that point.
+With Ken Worden as coach the club won the minor premiership for the first time after having an amazing season, in which it lost only four matches.
+The club clinched the minor premiership with a game to spare following an 8-1 thrashing of Wollongong Macedonia, a match in which star striker Ivan Kelic scored six goals.
+The club went on to make their first Grand Final appearance, meeting city rivals South Melbourne FC at Olympic Park in front of over 23,000 fans.
+It was a match that Melbourne Croatia came agonisingly close to winning, leading for most of the match before conceding an equaliser with only minutes to go.
+The match went to a penalty shoot out, in which Melbourne Croatia led 2-1 following South Melbourne FC missing three consecutive penalties.
+Melbourne Croatia had two penalty kicks to win the game, but both were missed and the club lost the shootout 5–4.